Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us005/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 006 - To register a store

 ## 1. Requirements Engineering